kkrajczar/DSGeneric/Clustering_mixed_data.md

 - Converting categorical attributes to binary values, and then doing k-means as if these were numeric values.
 Earlier method, see [Ralambondrainy](https://www.sciencedirect.com/science/article/abs/pii/016786559500075R).

+- Gower distance apparently [can be used](https://stats.stackexchange.com/questions/15287/hierarchical-clustering-with-mixed-type-data-what-distance-similarity-to-use) for clustering nominal, quantitative, etc, variables.
+Not sure if it is good for mixed data, too.

-### k-means vs k-medians vs k-modes vs k-prototyping
+### k-means vs k-medians vs k-modes vs k-prototyping vs hierarchical clustering